Bayesian Framework for the E1 and E2 Astrophysical Factors at 300 keV from Subthreshold and Ground-State Asymptotic Normalization Coefficients: Deterministic map for

-The mapping itself is fixed by $R$--matrix physics and does not depend on the choice of prior.
-The role of the prior is to determine how probability mass in $C_{1}$ is distributed across the map.
+This map is fixed by reaction dynamics and is independent of prior choice.
+Priors on $C_{1}$ simply determine how probability weight is distributed along Eq.~\eqref{eq:E1map_exact}, producing either broad (flat prior) or narrow (Gaussian prior) posteriors for $S_{E1}$.
 Flat priors spread weight evenly across the full ANC range, yielding broad posteriors skewed toward higher $S_{E1}$ due to the negative $\beta_{1}$.
 Gaussian priors, in contrast, concentrate weight near specific ANC values (low or high anchors), producing narrower, more localized posteriors.